Skip to content

 --channel persists your choice in config (update.channel) and aligns the install method:

-• stable/beta (package installs): updates via the matching npm dist-tag.
+• stable (package installs): updates via npm dist-tag latest.

-• stable/beta (git installs): checks out the latest matching git tag.
+• stable (git installs): checks out the latest stable git tag.

-• dev: ensures a git checkout (default ~/openclaw, override with OPENCLAW_GIT_DIR), switches to main, rebases on upstream, builds, and installs the global CLI from that checkout.
+• dev: ensures a git checkout (default ~/openclaw, or $OPENCLAW_HOME/openclaw when OPENCLAW_HOME is set; override with OPENCLAW_GIT_DIR), switches to main, rebases on upstream, builds, and installs the global CLI from that checkout.

 Use --tag to target a specific dist-tag, version, or package spec for a single update without changing your persisted channel: